-Bot understands the intent through dialogue, i.e., conversation tree that defines the course of the conversation.
+Bot understands the intent through dialogue, i.e., a conversation tree that defines the course of the conversation.

 The bot catches the entity it wants to change.

-What is NLP and Machine Learning, and why it became interesting now?
+What are NLP and Machine Learning, and why it became interesting now?

 How well does it understand Croatian language and is it possible to add other languages?